Relocation Attorneys in Passaic County, NJ

 However, many times after a divorce, one parent may wish to relocate, either out-of-state or to another area of New Jersey.
 This can be for a variety of different reasons, but the most important aspect of this relocation is what will happen to the children and the existing child custody agreement?

-At The Law Office of Del Sardo & Montanari, our family law attorneys have extensive experience helping parents across Wayne, Clifton, Woodland Park, West Milford, and the greater Passaic County area with exactly this question.
+At The Montanari Law Group, our family law attorneys have extensive experience helping parents across Wayne, Clifton, Woodland Park, West Milford, and the greater Passaic County area with exactly this question.
 We have represented parents on both sides of a relocation conflict, and our goal has always been to secure the outcome that both meets the needs of our clients, as well as the best interests of the children involved.

 Contact our firm today to discuss your relocation request, your family’s unique situation and needs, and your child custody options moving forward in a free and confidential consultation.

 Child Relocation Requests Out-of-State, Woodland Park Child Custody Attorneys

 In order for any parent to relocate out of New Jersey with their children, they will need to obtain court approval before doing so.
 Thanks to the August 2017 NJ Supreme Court decision in Bisbing v Bisbing, all out-of-state child relocation requests are now decided exclusively on the best interest basis for the children involved, regardless of the type of custody that either parent currently has.

 Before being allowed to request removal of children out-of-state, relocating parents must first demonstrate to the court that their intended move has “good cause”, determined by N.J.S.A.
 9:2-2.
 Some of the traditionally accepted “good causes” include: